mzattera/v4j/docs/005/index.md

 [   ] [   ] [   ] [   ] [ch ] [cth] [   ] [   ] [ o ] [   ] [ r ] [   ]
 ```

+We then see that tokens can be classified as follows:

+- 27'743 tokens (88.6% of total), corresponding to 2'820 (55.2% of total) different terms, can be decomposed by using the above rules.
+We will call these words "**regular**".

+- 2'956 tokens (9.4% of total), corresponding to 1'856 (36.4% of total) different terms, can be divided in two parts, each composed by at least two Voynich characters,
+where each of these parts is a regular term.
+We will call these words "**separable**".

+Moreover, we can see that for 1'379 separable terms, that is 74.3% of total separable terms, their constituent parts appear as tokens in the text at least as often the whole
+separable term.
+For example, the term 'chockhy' appears 18 times in the text; it is a separable term that can be divided in two parts, each one being a regular term, as
+'cho'-'ckhy' which appear in the text 79 and 39 times respectively.
+We think this is an indication that many separable terms are possibly just two regular words that were written together
+(or the space between them was not read correctly by the transcriber of the text).
+When we need to distinguish these terms from other separable terms, we will call them **verified separable** or simply **verified**.

+**TODO** check the length of the parts and see if only short terms are joined.
+Chek if separable tends to appear in tight spaces.

+- Remaining 618 tokens (2.0% of total), corresponding to 429 (8.4% of total) different terms, are marked as "**unstructured**".

+**TODO** show these are mostly single tokens.

+The below table summarizes these findings.

+**TODO** Table

+In summary, almost 9 out of 10 tokens in the Voynich text exhibit a "slot" structure.
+Of the remaining, a fair amount can be decomposed in two parts each corresponding to a regular term.
+The remaining cases (2 out of 100) are mostly words appearing only once in the text.

 **TODO** Decomposition.....

+**TODO** Char count by slot

 **TODO** Decomposition by cluster.